ERMETE-Lab/msfr-multiregion-dev/README.md

 To install the solver, navigate to `msfr-multiregion-dev/OpenFOAM-nrg/src` and run `./Allwmake` (OpenFOAM environment must be active).

 ## Test
-Run `msfrSimpleStructureFoam`.
+Run `msfrSimpleStructureFoam` from your $HOME folder.
 If you encounter the error 'cannot find file "......./src/system/controlDict', the installation was successful.

 ## General Comments
-- The mesh included in the test case is the 2D-EVOL geometry (attached in the email).
+- The mesh included in the test case is the 2D-EVOL geometry (defined in blockMeshDict).
 - We don't simulate the fertile blanket or the inner neutron absorber.
 - We simulate the primary fluid loop and the reflector layer outside.